 I applied for the Paypal Mastercard a few days ago, but was approved for the PayPal Smart Connect line of credit instead.
-As some of you know my credit is not that great, but I’ve been able to gradually bring my scores up.
-I’ve been approved for an Ally Auto Loan and now this line of credit since I started rebuilding with two secured cards (CapOne and BOA), about a year and a half ago.
+My credit is not that great, but I’ve been able to gradually bring my scores up with the aid of two secured cards (CapOne and BOA).
+I’ve been approved for an Ally Auto Loan and now this line of credit since I started rebuilding about a year and a half ago.

 Why I chose Paypal?
 I’ve been active as an occasional eBay buyer and seller for the past ten years and I use PayPal every month to pay for different services (from domain name renewals and online memberships to sometimes accepting payments associated with my occupation).
 I thought either the Paypal Mastercard or PayPal Smart Connect would be a great option for me to continue rebuilding.
 It would also help my credit mix as I currently do not have any retail cards and I didn’t want to get just any retail card for the sake of having one.

-For those of you who haven’t heard about it before, PayPal Smart Connect is an online credit line offered through GE Capital Retail Bank (GECRB).
-It’s not an actual credit card, but a line of credit that’s linked to your PayPal account.
+For those of you who haven’t heard about this card before, PayPal Smart Connect is a credit line offered through GE Capital Retail Bank (GECRB).
+It is not a physical credit card, but a line of credit linked to your PayPal account.
+However, if you have a Paypal debit card you can set this line of credit as your backup fund and pretty much use your debit card as a regular credit card.
 It has no annual fee and can be used anywhere PayPal is accepted.
-If you have a Paypal debit card, you can link this line of credit as your backup fund and pretty much use your debit card as a credit card.
-Aditionally, your PayPal debit card will earn you a 1% cash back from every purchase (not a lot but at least something).
+Additionally, your PayPal debit card will earn you a 1% cash back from every purchase (not a lot, but it’s something).

-PayPal Smart Connect has a pretty high APR (26.99%), but as I said before, I will use it to keep rebuilding and will pay in full every month, so I don’t really care about its APR.
-Also, I’ve read comments from other people with PayPal Smart Connect saying you can request credit line increases every four statements.
+PayPal Smart Connect has a pretty high APR (26.99%), but as I said before, I will use this credit line for rebuilding.
+I will pay my balance in full every month, so I don’t really care about the APR.
+Also, I’ve read comments from other people using PayPal Smart Connect saying you can request credit line increases every four statements.
 This is an automated request done through the phone with no hard pull, so I’m looking forward to that.
 I appreciate when banks let you grow and reward you for being responsible.

 Now for the details: